unwiredfromreality/dots-and-stuff/README.md

 # Notes
 - nwg-drawer is mapped to ``Win-Space``
 - Desktop users may want to remove the battery module from the waybar config
-- you may want to configure kanshi for your own display config, unless you have a hidpi laptop display
+- you may want to configure kanshi for your own display config
+- you may also have to adjust padding of lockscreen login prompt depending on your screen resolution

 # Getting Started
 - I have provided a simple install script, recommended for a clean Arch installation: